 A Kibana dashboard provides a way of relaying data in the form of visualisations and saved searches.
 Kibana provides a wealth of options for those that want to display data in a wide variety of formats including line and pie charts, heat maps, data tables, line graphs, gauges, coordinate maps and tag clouds.

-To show you just what Kibana dashboards can be used for we’ve collected the top twenty-one Kibana visualisation examples you can get started with today!
+To show you just what Kibana dashboards can be used for we’ve collected the top twenty four Kibana visualisation examples you can get started with today!

 1. Tracking The Number Of COVID-19 Cases